Binge Eating Disorder

 What is Binge Eating Disorder?

-Binge eating disorder can have serious physical and emotional consequences, including weight gain, high blood pressure, and depression.
-It can also increase the risk of other health problems such as diabetes and heart disease.
+Binge eating disorder can have serious mental and physical consequences, such as weight gain, depression, and elevated blood pressure.
+It might also increase the risk of getting other illnesses including diabetes and heart disease.